 3. Collaboration — work with global investors and endowments to develop and define sustainable investment best practices

-HMC applies its operational due diligence framework to its commingled funds in absolute return, private equity, and public markets.
+HMC applies its due diligence framework to its commingled funds in absolute return, private equity, and public markets.
 The due diligence process includes reviewing the ESG policies and governance of potential fund investments, identifying how the fund integrates ESG factors into its investment decisions, and determining how the fund communicates ESG information to its limited partners.
 Depending upon the nature of ESG issues identified, we may also seek to include ESG terms in the investment fund term sheet.

 We are also a signatory to the CDP's climate change program.
 The CDP, formerly known as the Carbon Disclosure Project, is an international non-profit organization that works with governments, public companies, and over 800 institutional investors to drive environmental disclosure and performance of publicly listed companies.